snqre/math/src/obj_q/readme.md

 | i128 | 1.70E+38 (~170,141,183.4QUETTA) | -1.70E+38 (~-170,141,183.4QUETTA) | 16   |

-Any missing types to 38 are non representable.
+Any missing types to precision 38 are non representable or not whole numbers (too small) to be of relevant significance.
 Nominal values are rounded down, so the actual cap may be slightly higher than does shown.

 ###### U8
 | Type  | Precision | Max Nominal    | Min Nominal |